 The Federal Open Market Committee has suggested that it is unlikely to achieve four interest rate hikes over the course of 2016 as previously expected, somewhat denting the strength of the US dollar.

-Meanwhile, the UK’s fourth quarter GDP report revealed that the domestic economy continued to grow at the end of 2015, albeit at a slightly slowed pace, suggesting that the UK remains generally strong in spite of rising ‘Brexit’ concerns.
+Meanwhile, the UK’s fourth quarter GDP report revealed that the domestic economy had continued to grow at the end of 2015, albeit at a slightly slowed pace, suggesting that the UK remains generally strong in spite of rising ‘Brexit’ concerns.

 Pound to euro exchange rate: GBP/EUR ends the week lower, down from 1.3228 to 1.3120